regen-network/regen-ledger/docs/tutorials/user/credit-class-project-batch-management.md

 regen q ecocredit class-fee
 ```

-If you are connected to Regen Redwood, you should see that the allowlist is disabled and therefore any account can create a credit class.
+If you are connected to Redwood Testnet, you should see that the allowlist is disabled and therefore any account can create a credit class.
 You should also see the list of available credit types, including the `credit-type-abbrev` for each credit type, and the token amount and denomination for the credit class creation fee, which we add to the next command using the `--class-fee` flag.

 The values queried above are all managed through an on-chain governance process, meaning these values can be updated via governance proposals.
 For more information about submitting governance proposals to update these values, check out [Message-Based Governance Proposals](./message-based-governance-proposals.md).